-- Due to the nature of the competition, we will not ask judges, reviewers, staff or the audience to agree to or sign non-disclosure statements for any participant.
+- Due to the nature of the competition, judges, reviewers, staff or the audience will not be asked to agree to or sign non-disclosure statements for any participant.

 - All public sessions of the competition, including but not limited to oral presentations, are open to the public at large.
 Any and all of these public sessions may be broadcast to interested persons through media which may include the Internet.